top of page

 The definition of gratitude is ‘the quality of being thankful’.
 Gratitude is an emotion.
 It may feel like warmth in the body or an automatic smile.

-Things that I have been grateful for include:
+Things to be grateful for include:

-- the sun was shining when I woke up
+- the sun shining when waking up

-- I enjoyed a bike ride with my family
+- enjoying a bike ride

 The process of thinking about good things and writing them down is what makes the difference.